FullScreenShenanigans/ChangeLinr/README.md

 #### Important Member Variables

-* **transforms** *`Object<String, Function>`* - A table mapping String keys to
+* **transforms** *`Object<String, Function>`* - A table mapping String keys to Functions, so they can be used in the pipeline.

 * **pipeline** *`Array<String>`*- The ordered list of transforms to be applied to inputs in the process call.